ARMmbed/mbed-os-5-docs/docs/refs/api/io/DigitalIn.md

 Use the DigitalIn interface to read the value of a digital input pin.

-You can use any of the numbered mbed pins can be used as a DigitalIn.
+You can use any of the numbered Arm Mbed pins can be used as a DigitalIn.

 ##### API